 Tip #3: Start With Beginners

-My next tip is not a strategy to help you come up with ideas but rather a simple rule to follow as your looking for a niche you can serve and that is to start with beginners.
+My next tip is not a strategy to help you come up with ideas but rather a simple rule to follow as you look for a niche you can serve and that is to start with beginners.

 A good example of this is this blog.
 The people I target in my business are people who want to start a side hustle or have just started a side hustle and need a little guidance to get it up and going.

-However I do know what it’s like to make a $1000 month because I have done that, and that is why stick to beginners.
+However I do know what it’s like to make $1000 per month because I have done that, and that is why stick to beginners.

 Tip #4: Give People a Path to Follow

-Whether you’re doing blog editing or multilevel marketing people want to be lead down a path that helps them solve their problem and the better you can do this the more success you will have.
+Whether you’re doing blog editing or multilevel marketing people want to be led down a path that helps them solve their problems and the better you can do this the more success you will have.